uthcode/learntosolveit/source/techcourage.rst

 I believe that investment courage is in short supply in the United States today, individually, institutionally, and nationally.
-Our collective failures of courage are, I believe, the cause of our decreasing economic success vis-à-vis our international competition.
+Our collective failures of courage are, I believe, the cause of our decreasing economic success vis-a-vis our international competition.
 Long-term projects take more courage than short-term ones because the greater uncertainty of the distant future seems riskier, whether or not it really is.
 Our industrial and governmental institutions are not, I believe, making the courageous long-term investments